Stratio/cassandra-lucene-index/doc/documentation.rst

                                     .where(eq(indexColumn, search.build()));

-**Example 3:** will return any rows where “place” is formed by a latitude between 0.0 and 10.0, and a longitude between -180.0 and 180.0 sorted by min distance to point [0.0, 0.0].
+**Example 3:** search for any rows where “place” is formed by a latitude between 0.0 and 10.0, and a longitude between -180.0 and 180.0 sorted by min distance to point [0.0, 0.0].